Flomp/vimu/content/docs/index.md

 This was the motivation to create **vimu**.
 It builds in large parts on the existing work of Cuthbert et al. and their python library <a href="http://web.mit.edu/music21/" target="_blank">music21</a>.
 However, **vimu** is an entirely visual editor.
 It provides an additional layer of abstraction, making a multitude of music21's functions intuitive to use with no need for any knowledge of computer science.

 ## Applications
-At its core **vimu** is a tool that allows you to transform and analyse music scores.
+At its core **vimu** is a tool that allows you to transform and analyze music scores.
 Here are three examples of what you can do with **vimu**:
 * Transpose a score - This is a very basic functionality.
 Transpose every note in a score up or down an arbitrary number of half steps.
 * Search for melody/rhythm - **vimu** is capable of finding any melodic or rhythmic patterns in a score across all voices.
 You can even search for complex chords.
 * Detect modulation - **vimu** employs a statistical model named <a href="https://github.com/napulen/AugmentedNet">AugmentedNet</a> to detect key changes in a music score.
 Given the sequence of notes in the score, it predicts the most likely key to produce the observed sequence.